 #1 Have you taken advantage of the Individual Savings Account (ISA) allowance?
 It is important to use this valuable allowance each year to reduce any potential income or capital gains tax (CGT).
-This can be in a Cash ISA, invested in a Stocks & Shares ISA, or split between the two in any combination.
+This can be in a Cash ISA, invested in a Stocks & Shares ISA, and/or a Lifetime ISA if eligible.
 The benefits are many: there is no capital gains tax to pay when you sell shares or units held in an ISA, there is no tax to pay on interest or dividends earned.
 Each person has their own annual ISA allowance of £20,000 so a married couple could put up to £40,000 between them into ISAs this tax year (before 6 April).

-#3 For investments outside of an ISA, you should consider crystallising any capital gains to make use of your “annual exempt amount”, which is currently £11,700 for 2018/19.
-Capital gains tax on investments (except on investment properties) is charged at 10% on your total taxable gains if the gains, when added to your income, fall completely within the basic rate tax band, and 20% if they exceed the basic rate band.
+#3 For investments outside of an ISA, you should consider crystallising any capital gains to make use of your “annual exempt amount”, which is currently £12,300 for 2020/21.
+Capital gains tax on investments is charged at 10% on your total taxable gains if the gains, when added to your income, fall completely within the basic rate tax band, and 20% if they exceed the basic rate band (the rates for gains on investment properties are 18% and 28% respectively).
 So taking advantage of the annual exempt amount makes sense to help prevent a large CGT bill when an asset is sold in the future.
-Married couples who own assets jointly can claim a double allowance of £23,400.
+Married couples who own assets jointly can claim a double allowance of £24,600.
 Married couples can also make use of the spouse’s allowance by transferring assets between them before selling them as long as the transfers represent genuine unconditional gifts from one to the other.

 #4 Can you transfer assets for tax benefits?
 Consider transferring savings and investments to your spouse if they pay a lower rate of tax than you do.
 Complex rules apply, but if appropriate to your particular situation, it could provide benefits for income tax, capital gains tax and even inheritance tax.